The Message by Yan Vana

 Over the years authors have used fiction to draw attention to social or political issues we would all prefer to ignore.
 Examples would be Oliver Twist, Uncle Tom’s Cabin, Hard Times, The Grapes of Wrath, To Kill a Mockingbird, as well as Animal Farm.

-It is arguable that underneath the science fiction and fantasy The Message is a serious philosophical study of the relationship between man and the rest of nature.
-It questions many preconceived beliefs; in particular that technological advancement is a sign of superiority rather than simply an acceptance that from an evolutionary stand point man is physically backward and has to rely on tools to do things which other species, we regard as inferior, can do naturally.
+It is arguable that underneath the science fiction and fantasy, The Message is a serious philosophical study of the relationship between man and the rest of nature.
+It questions many preconceived beliefs; in particular that technological advancement is a sign of superiority rather than simply an acceptance that from an evolutionary stand point man is physically backward and has to rely on tools to do things which other species, one we regard as inferior, can do naturally.

 Context